mia-platform/documentation/docs/how_to/company/manage-cluster.md

 The values to be entered at creation will then be:
 - **Access Token URL**: `https://login.microsoftonline.com/{tenant}/oauth2/v2.0/token`, where `{tenant}` is the value of "Directory (tenant) ID" (in case you are using the public instance of AKS);
 - **Client ID**: the value of "Application (client) ID";
 - **Scope**: the value of the client ID of the Azure Kubernetes Service AAD Server application + `/.default`.
-So, for example if the client ID was `my-client-id`, the scope would be `my-client-id/.default`.
+So, for example if the Azure Kubernetes Service AAD Server is `my-client-id`, the scope will be `my-client-id/.default`.

 If the credentials type is "Client credentials":
 - **Client secret**: the value of the client secret set.